Free item from the FreePint Features blog about latest and upcoming content, and how FreePint raises the value of information.

 By Andrew Grave

-He began his information career at London business support agency Business Link before joining the UK's sixth largest accountancy firm, BDO, where he worked for 11 years.
+He began his information career at the business support agency Business Link, in London.
+He then joined the UK’s sixth largest accountancy firm, BDO, where he worked for 11 years.
 His work there spanned competitive intelligence, vendor management and research and analysis.

 More articles by Andrew Grave »